Virginia Strom-Martin: Pre Assembly career

-Ms. Strom-Martin was a teacher at the Wright Elementary School in Santa Rosa from 1972 until 1996.
+Strom-Martin was a teacher at the Wright Elementary School in Santa Rosa from 1972 until 1996.
 In 1994, she received, along with five of her colleagues, the Jack London Excellence in Education Award from Sonoma State University for their restructuring efforts and creative classroom curriculum.
 In 1993, she was selected as one of 75 educators nationwide to participate in the first "China Breakers" Conference on Education, sponsored by RJR Nabisco, in Leesburg, VA.

 Education

-Ms. Strom-Martin graduated from Petaluma High School in 1966.
-She graduated from the University of California in Berkeley with a Bachelor of Arts degree in Art and a minor in Psychology; received her Elementary Teaching Credential from Sonoma State University; and in 1976, received her Master of Arts degree in Counseling from Sonoma State University.
+Strom-Martin graduated from Petaluma High School in 1966.
+She graduated from the University of California, Berkeley with a Bachelor of Arts degree in Art and a minor in Psychology; received her Elementary Teaching Credential from Sonoma State University; and in 1976, received her Master of Arts degree in Counseling from Sonoma State University.

 Personal

-For the past 25 years, she has lived on the Russian River in the town of Duncans Mills along with her husband, Donald Martin, and their daughters, Hannah and Caitlin, now college students.
+For the past 25 years, she has lived on the Russian River in the town of Duncans Mills along with her husband, Donald Martin, and their two daughters.